-In England, the Health and Safety at Work etc Act 1974, section 2(6), assumes that management and employees will co-operate in the promotion of health and safety and requires management to consult Health and Safety Representatives.
+The Health and Safety at Work etc Act 1974, section 2(6), assumes that management and employees will co-operate in the promotion of health and safety and requires management to consult Health and Safety Representatives.
 A properly set-up safety committee can be an effective means of achieving such co-operation.